quicwg/base-drafts/draft-ietf-quic-transport.md

 for some applications.

-## Stream Identifiers {#stream-identifiers}
+## Stream Identifiers {#stream-id}

 Streams are identified by an unsigned 32-bit integer, referred to as the Stream ID.
 To avoid Stream ID collision, clients initiate streams using odd-numbered Stream IDs; streams initiated by the server use even-numbered Stream IDs.

-A Stream ID of zero (0x0) is reserved and used for identifying the connection as a whole and is used in connection-level flow control frames ({{flow-control}}).
-The Stream ID of zero cannot be used to establish a new stream.

-Stream ID 1 (0x1) is reserved for the cryptographic handshake.
-Stream ID 1 MUST NOT be used for application data, and MUST be the first client-initiated stream.
+Stream ID 0 (0x0) is reserved for the cryptographic handshake.
+Stream 0 MUST NOT be used for application data, and is the first client-initiated stream.

 A QUIC endpoint cannot reuse a Stream ID.
 Streams MUST be created in sequential order.
 Open streams can be used in any order.
 Streams that are used out of